Pylons/pyramid/docs/narr/security.rst

 - If the authorization policy denies access, the view callable is not invoked; instead the :term:`forbidden view` is invoked.

+Security in :app:`Pyramid`, unlike many systems, cleanly and explicitly separates authentication and authorization.
+Authentication is merely the mechanism by which credentials provided in the :term:`request` are resolved to one or more :term:`principal` identifiers.
+These identifiers represent the users and groups in effect during the request.
+Authorization then determines access based on the :term:`principal` identifiers, the :term:`view callable` being invoked, and the :term:`context` resource.

 Authorization is enabled by modifying your application to include an :term:`authentication policy` and :term:`authorization policy`.
 :app:`Pyramid` comes with a variety of implementations of these